athulj4/Workcohol-Project-Final/README.md

 - 👤 User Accounts:
   - Sign up and log in to manage your properties and wishlist.
   - Edit your profile and upload a profile picture.
+  - Sign-in with email-password or google authetication using Firebase authetication

 - ❤️ Wishlist:
   - Save properties you are interested in for quick access.